CitizensFoundation/policy-synth/agents/docs/src/agents/problems/create/createSearchQueries.md

 # CreateSearchQueriesProcessor

 The `CreateSearchQueriesProcessor` class is responsible for generating search queries based on problem statements and affected entities.
-It extends the `BaseProcessor` class and utilizes the `ChatOpenAI` model for generating queries.
+It extends the `BaseProlemSolvingAgent` class and utilizes the `ChatOpenAI` model for generating queries.

 ## Properties